 Project Gold is a DOC-initiated project dedicated to the protection and enhancement of kōwhai trees in Otago by gathering seeds, growing seedlings and planting a new generation of kōwhai.
 Set up your own Project Gold group with DOC or join an existing one.

 Project Crimson is working to renew New Zealand ecosystems.
 It works with organisations, schools, iwi, communities and individuals through its restoration and environmental education programmes.
 Get in touch to see how you can get involved.

-Learn more about citizen science and some of the projects happening around New Zealand with our curation of resources in the Pond.
+Learn more about citizen science and some of the projects happening around New Zealand with our curation of resources in this Pinterest board.